Committed to growing a green campus

 The University of Akureyri is the first university in Iceland to achieve the Green Flag certification.

 We at UNAK are implementing the Green Steps programme to reduce environmental impact from our daily operations.
-We have now completed the first four steps of the programme and are the first university in Iceland to reach that milestone.

 We look forward to strengthening still further the environmental work of the university!